 - the evaluation process and its relationship to training and development

 Southampton Education School is one of the top higher education providers in the UK.
 There’s a strong interest in inclusivity in education at the university so you’ll not only have access to expert teaching staff but research groups like the Centre for Research in Inclusion.
-If you’d prefer a more general approach, or you’d like to focus on a different specialism, you can choose from our other pathways.

 If you prefer, you can apply to study this course as: